 Critics have called the Commonwealth institutions outmoded and ineffective, and the group has at times drawn fire for its inconsistent response to human rights violations and antidemocratic governments.
 But supporters say the Commonwealth’s fast-growing economies, bolstered by a common history and shared language, offer an ideal platform for the UK to advance its trade agenda and deepen ties with like-minded countries.

 What is the Commonwealth of Nations?

-The Commonwealth is an association of fifty-three nations that largely evolved out of the former territories of the British Empire.
+The Commonwealth is an association of fifty-four nations that largely evolved out of the former territories of the British Empire.
 (In recent years, several countries without historic ties to the UK, such as Rwanda and Mozambique, have also joined.)
-These countries, which apart from the United Kingdom include Australia, Canada, India, Malaysia, Nigeria, Pakistan, South Africa, and many others throughout Asia and Africa, account for some 2.4 billion people, or a third of the global population.
-The total gross domestic product (GDP) of members tops $10 trillion, or about 14 percent of global GDP.
+These countries, which apart from the UK include Australia, Canada, India, Malaysia, Nigeria, Pakistan, South Africa, and many others throughout Asia and Africa, account for some 2.4 billion people, or a third of the global population.
+The members’ combined gross domestic product (GDP) tops $10 trillion, or about 14 percent of global GDP.

 The head of the Commonwealth is Queen Elizabeth II, the British monarch.
 The 1949 London Declaration, which created the Commonwealth in its current form, declared the monarch [PDF], then King George VI, the “symbol of the free association of its independent member nations.”